al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

 skills: AB testing

 **3. Because of an insight / revelation - [Find Insights]**

 e.g. We found that Y is better than X.

-skills: Ability to ask good questions(Why you have a site?), be curious, distill what is important, common sense, define metrics and KPIs
+skills: Ability to ask good questions(Why you have a site?), be curious, distill what is important, common sense, this defines the metrics and KPIs

 **4. (An Insight) That was presented in a clear way - [Presentation]**

 skills: visualization, communication, rhetoric, human behavior

 **5. (An Insight) That was analysed in a correct way - [Analysis]**

 skills: statistics, probabilities, counting, estimating, correlation, regression, modeling, etc...

 **6. (An Insight) That had adequate data available - [Data]**